zahydo/software_engineering_II_lessons/principles/solid/interfacesegregation.md

 }
 ~~~

-In this example, each type of printer implements only the interfaces it needs, which makes the code more modular and easier to maintain.
+In this example, Instead of having a single interface with methods that may not be relevant to all classes that implement that interface, separate interfaces containing specific methods have been created.
+Each class only implements the interfaces that are relevant to its functionality and does not have to implement unnecessary methods.

+Furthermore, by having smaller and more specific interfaces, it is easier for the classes that implement them to comply with interface contracts and not have to worry about implementing methods that are not relevant to their functionality.
+This makes the code easier to maintain and extend in the future.

 ### Related principles

 * [Separation of Concerns](../general/separationofconcerns.md)
 * [Composition Over Inheritance](../general/compositionoverinheritance.md)
 * [KISS (Keep It Simple, Stupid)](../general/kiss.md)

-### Related patterns

-- [Pattern names]

 ---
 [Back to the list](./README.md)